Spring 2025: Montréal cultural guide for families

 Maison Théâtre, Quartier des spectacles

-Introduce your kids to theatre at this iconic venue, which has been part of the cityscape since 1984.
-The Maison Théâtre is putting on over a dozen shows for kids from 1 to 17.
-Here’s a peek at the fall 2024 program for the following ages (in French):
+Introduce your kids to theatre at this iconic venue, which has been an important part of the city’s cultural landscape since 1984.
+The Maison Théâtre presents over a dozen shows for kids from 1 to 17 years each year.
+Here’s a peek at the spring 2025 program for the following ages (in French):)

 Place des Arts Junior Shows, Quartier des spectacles

 Circus, theatre, danse, music and puppets: the whole family can enjoy a series of cultural shows that tap into your emotions as well as your sense of fun and discovery.
 Start your day off with muffins and croissants before being immersed in the fascinating world of the sweet shows featured on the Sons et brioches series.
-Here’s this fall’s program for kids:
+Here’s what’s on this spring:

-Teens will love the regular programming at Place des Arts, which offers an array of choices (like Back to the Future in concert!) to spark their interest in culture.
+Teens will love the regular programming at Place des Arts, which offers an array of choices to spark their interest in culture.
 Choose a show and set aside some special time to bond together.

-Treat your tots and teens to an exclusive foray into arts and culture thanks to a youth program chock full of affordable choices.
-Bonus: your third child gets in for free!
-Here’s a look at the fall 2024 programming (in French):
+Treat your tots and teens to an exclusive foray into arts and culture thanks to a youth program chock full of shows and films for young audience at affordable choices.
+Here’s a look at the spring program (in French):

 TOHU, Saint-Michel

 A creative hub for innovative and boundary-pushing contemporary circus arts, TOHU offers the best circus performances from here and around the world.
-What to see this fall:
+What to see this spring:)

 Maison symphonique, downtown